-Buying White Sox for my daughter Avery was a second chance, a long-awaited opportunity to rewrite the script.
+Buying White Sox for our daughter Avery was a second chance, a long-awaited opportunity to rewrite the script.
 She would learn to ride and I would be her teacher.
 Heck, I might even get back on a horse myself.
 The big difference this time was I didn’t have my mother’s knowledge and patience.
-And White Socks was not the calm, older gelding she had relied on to teach young children.
+And White Socks was not the calm, older gelding Mom had relied on to teach young children.
 White Socks had been trained as a draft horse, pulling carts and wagons for special events.
-She loved to trot down an asphalt road but put a saddle on her and she became a trickster with a twitching tail and pinned back ears.
+She loved to trot down an asphalt road, but put a saddle on her and she became a trickster with a twitching tail and pinned back ears.
 I lost count of the ambitious, confident riders who took up our offer to exercise her for free, only to quit after too many times biting the Texas dust.

 In recent years, our sassy mare became more of a barnyard attraction, the centerpiece of city folk’s fantasies about farm life.
 And that, in and of itself, was enough to earn her keep.
 She nipped if you weren’t careful but she never kicked.
 She was coy and sneaky but never mean.
-Her most alarming stunt was leaning over the paddock fence, clamping down on a carseat handle and lifting a sleeping infant two feet off the ground before his distracted mother turned around and reclaimed her child.
-The mother was horrified; the child never woke up.
+Her most alarming stunt was leaning over the paddock fence, clamping down on a the scruff of a two-year-old’s dress and lift her off the ground.
+She hung there, twisting, before her distracted father turned around just in time.

-With no other horses to bond with, White Socks eventually convinced herself she was a goat and mother to the various kids who shared the barn.
+With no other horses to bond with, White Socks eventually convinced herself she was a goat and mother to various kids who shared the barn.
 Let them out of her sight and she would prance and whinny as if her brood had been kidnapped.